-The community covenant is our local adaption of the initiative, which complements the national covenant.
-The community covenant is a statement of support between the civilian and local armed forces community.
+The Community Covenant is our local adaption of the initiative and complements the National Covenant.
+The Community Covenant is a statement of support between the civilian and local armed forces community.
 It was originally signed in April 2012 by Councillor Ian McEnnis, Chairman of Wycombe District Council and Group Captain MD Heffron, Station Commander of RAF High Wycombe.

 The community covenant aims to:

 - encourage local communities to support the local armed forces community